Academic-Internet-Identity/AII/README.md

 ## Features

 - Registration and management of users with different roles: students, administrative staff, and teachers.
 - Management of subjects and schedules.
-(Developing)
 - Creation and management of groups and assignment of subjects.
-(Developing)
 - Integration with external APIs for data querying.
 - Payment handling: Users can make secure payments through the platform.
 - File management: Users with role Student, Teacher or Administrative can upload, share, and delete files.